EDU SERIES – PPC: Part 5 of 6 – Conversion Rate Optimisation (CRO)

 - Attractive overall design – Landing pages should be clean and uncluttered, which conveys both trustworthiness and professionalism to prospective clients.
 Design should also be consistent with your brand in order to prevent a disjointed browsing experience for visitors.

-Adhering to these best practices will keep your landing pages relevant and of a high-quality, which will lead to a valuable boost in both CRO and Quality Score.
+These best practices will keep your landing pages relevant and of a high-quality, which will lead to a valuable boost in both Conversion Rate Optimisation and Quality Score.
 This is crucial in order to gain the maximum possible benefits from PPC advertising.